 Management of the award is also critical to research administration.
 Visit the Award Management page of the NIH website for some helpful information to help you prepare to manage your faculty member's grant (both pre-award and post-award).

 The NIH Public Access Policy ensures that the public has access to the published results of NIH funded research.
 It requires scientists to submit journal articles that arise from NIH funds to the digital archive PubMed Central.
 The Policy requires that these articles be accessible to the public on PubMed Central to help advance science and improve human health.

 As a Research Administrator in CHM, you need to be aware of the electronic submission process in place to submit NIH grants in order to assist your faculty members.
 Visit these pages to read more about this topic:

-In addition to the information that is available at the NIH website, our own Contract and Grants Administration (CGA) office at MSU can offer much assistance with your grant submission questions.
-All federal electronic grant submissions are entered through one central submission point at Grants.gov by our CGA staff and the CGA staff can help you get ready!
+In addition to the information that is available at the NIH website, MSU Sponsored Programs Administration can offer much assistance with your grant submission and post award questions.
+All federal electronic grant submissions are entered through one central submission point by our Office of Sponsored Programs staff.
+The Contract and Grants Administration teams assist with post award work and questions.